HappyTetrahedron/TSN-Command-Systems/README.md

-# MISS_TSN-Command
-TSN RP Community Command Systems for building the TSN Sandbox
+# TSN Command Systems - Tetra's Fork

 TSN Command Systems is a script that generates the TSN Sandbox.

 The TSN Sandbox is a mission script to be used in Artemis that enables fully Game Master-moderated missions.

+*This fork is maintained by Tetra.
+If you have questions about this fork, feel free to create an issue.
+If you have questions about the TSN Sandbox or Command Systems in general, I recommend you direct them to the TSN RP community.*

 ## Requirements
 The current version of TSN Command Systems and the TSN Sandbox require Artemis 2.8.1 with the TSN Mod installed.
 For the TSN Mod, see [here](https://github.com/tsnrp/mod).